MicroEJ/docs/ApplicationDeveloperGuide/sectionStackTraceReader.rst

    Read the Stack Trace

 ..
-This is shown with isStandalone
+TODO this figure was controlled with a conditional, isStandalone
     .. figure:: ../StandaloneAppDevGuide/png/trace4.png
        :alt: Read the Stack Trace
        :width: 100.0%